Telegram-Mini-Apps/telegram-apps/CONTRIBUTING.md

 As the local playground refers to the actual code, you can make any changes in the packages directory to see the changes instantly.
-This will help you understand how the code you are going to change in `@tma.js` packages will work after your proposed changes.
+This will help you understand how the code you are going to change in `@telegram-apps` packages will work after your proposed changes.

 ## After Changes Done